denoland/docs/deploy/tutorials/tutorial-http-server.md

 1. Create a new playground project by visiting https://dash.deno.com/new, and clicking the **Play** button under the **Playground** card.
-2. On the next screen, copy the code above into the editor on the left side of the screen.
+2. On the next screen, copy the code above (either the short or the longer example) into the editor on the left side of the screen.
 3. Press the **Save & Deploy** button on the right side of the top toolbar (or press <kbd>Ctrl</kbd>+<kbd>S</kbd>).